Commissioner David E. Ziegner

 Term Expires: April 1, 2023

-Commissioner Ziegner is the Treasurer of the National Association of Regulatory Utility Commissioners (NARUC) and is a member and former vice-chair of the NARUC Committee on Electricity and is former chairman of its Clean Coal and Carbon Sequestration Subcommittee.
-He is also a member of the Mid-America Regulatory Conference.
+Commissioner Ziegner is former Treasurer of NARUC and a member and former vice-chair of the NARUC Committee on Electricity and is former chair of its Clean Coal and Carbon Sequestration Subcommittee.
+He is a member of the Mid-America Regulatory Conference.

-Additionally, Commissioner Ziegner is a former chairman of the Advisory Council of the Center for Public Utilities at New Mexico State University and was a member of the Consortium for Electric Reliability Technology Solutions (CERTS) Industry Advisory Board.
-He is a former member of the Advisory Council of the Electric Power Research Institute (EPRI).
+Additionally, he is a former chairman of the Advisory Council of the Center for Public Utilities at New Mexico State University and of the Consortium for Electric Reliability Technology Solutions Industry Advisory Board.
+He is a former member of the Advisory Counsil of the Electric Power Research Institute.

-Commissioner Ziegner is a native Hoosier.
-He earned his B.A. in history and journalism from Indiana University in 1976.
+Commissioner Ziegner earned his Bachelor of Arts degree in history and journalism from Indiana University in 1976.
 He obtained his juris doctor degree from the Indiana University School of Law in Indianapolis in 1979 and was admitted to the Indiana Bar and U.S. District Court in that same year.

-Prior to joining the Commission, he served as a staff attorney for the Legislative Services Agency, where he developed his background in both utility and regulatory issues.
-As the agency's senior staff attorney, Commissioner Ziegner specialized in legislative issues concerning utility reform, local measured telephone service, the citizen's utility board, and pollution control.
-Most recently, Commissioner Ziegner was the General Counsel for the Commission.
+Prior to joining the Commission, he served as a staff attorney for the Legislative Service Agency, where he developed his background in both utility and regulatory issues.
+As the agency's senior staff attorney, he specialized in legislative issues concerning utility reform, local measured telephone service, the citizens' utility board, and pollution control.
+He also served as general council for the Commission prior to his appointment.

-Ziegner, his wife Barbara, and their daughter Jennifer reside in Greenwood and are members of the Northminster Presbyterian Church.
+Commissioner Ziegner and his wife barbara reside in Greenwood and are members of Northminster Presbyterian Church.